The home appraisal process

 Confirming the value of your new home

 If you’re buying a home and your offer has been accepted, the next step is applying for your mortgage.
 As part of that process, your lender orders a home appraisal.
 It gives you a trained professional’s point of view on the fair market value of the home to make sure it’s in line with the purchase price.
+Bank of America customers can track their mortgage application with the Home Loan Navigator®.

 Who orders and pays for the appraisal?